 Wearing a bicycle helmet

-- bike paths
+- on bike and shared paths

-- bike lanes
+- in bike lanes

-- recreational parks
+- in recreational parks

-- car parks.
+- in car parks

 Research indicates that bike helmets greatly reduce the risk of head injuries, which are the major cause of death and injury to bike riders.

 - it fits firmly and comfortably on your head and cannot be tilted in any direction